Sexual harassment still shrouded in secrecy in big companies

 Some of this fear comes from confusion and discomfort about what is actually meant by harassment.

 There are the clear cases of assault, but as the SonntagsZeitung newspaper reported a couple weeks ago, there is a real problem with verbal sexismexternal link, which is often subtle words and innuendos that happen over and over.
-Zimmermann says that some men are saying “we need a cookbook of all the things we can and cannot do”.
+Zimmermann says that some companies are saying “we need a cookbook of all the things we can and cannot do”.

 The fear also stems from the power of social media.
 As swissinfo.ch reported last year, people often don’t report cases because of the high burden of proof and low likelihood of success in Swiss courts.
 But, social media has done what laws and the justice system have been unable to do – damage a company’s reputation with a single tweet or blog post as was the case with Uberexternal link.